Perhaps it’s something in the air. Or monkeypox. Or climate change. Or 5G radiation.

 The suggestion usually comes either from the boss, or the Marketing Director – especially if the latter has recently joined the company.
 It’s often that case that one of the first things a new marketing person does is change/update the company logo.
 Maybe it’s because it’s one of the most “visible” changes that can be made and realized in a short space of time.
-I’m more inclined to think that it’s about personal ego.
+I’m more inclined to think it’s more about personal ego.

-Allow me save you the time and money: Don’t bother changing your logo.
+For anyone thinking about it, allow me save you the time and money: Don’t bother changing your logo.

 Unless you’re Audi , or Starbucks, or Holiday Inn, changing your logo is little more than a corporate ego trip.
 Then there’s the backlash if you get it wrong, as was the case with Gap not so long ago.
-Oh, and before I forget: your logo is NOT your brand.

-Unless your logo looks really amateurish (unintentionally, of course), or has people confusing you with another company that does the same thing, there’s no point in changing your logo.
+Unless your company logo looks really amateurish (unintentionally, of course), or has people confusing you with another company that does the same thing, there’s no point in changing your logo.
 Why?
 Because your customers don’t care.